0 +

 Winner: PRP, slight edge

 In addition to injections, PRP treatment often includes microneedling.
-Both of these methods have a rare chance to cause scarring at the application sites.
-But while the chances are slim, it is still a possibility that needs to be considered, especially if you know you are prone to poor wound healing or excessive scarring.
+Both of these methods carry a rare chance of scarring at the application sites.
+The likelihood is low, but it’s worth considering if you’re prone to poor wound healing or excessive scarring.

 Winner: PRP, landslide